-CIS also has a successful School Council across all year groups, giving an opportunity for students to have a voice in the running of the school.
+CIS also has a successful School Council which gives an opportunity for students to have a voice in the running of the school and help organise events to raise money for charity.
 Throughout the curricula children have lessons in Personal, Social, Health and Economic Education (PSHEE).
 These classes cover a wide range of topics relating to personal and social issues, and the students exchange ideas openly.
 Assemblies offer the opportunity to meet as a community, reflect on different cultural beliefs and to celebrate diversity through pupil-led presentations.

 CIS values the importance of a good relationship between the student, their family and staff.
 Open and communicative dialogue is encouraged to develop trust, build relationships and stimulate emotional intelligence.
 This level of trust is established through form teachers contacting parents within two weeks of starting the school in order to introduce themselves and to give and receive initial feedback.
 There is a cycle of written reports and parents’ evenings but parents are encouraged to contact teachers whenever they have questions, and are warmly invited to join in with the life of the school.